 If you camp often and throughout spring, summer, and fall, you’ll find that the Kingdom 4 will serve you well.
-It offers protection from rain and winds, plus with the right sleeping bag and apparel you’ll be plenty warm during chilly spring or fall nights.
+It offers protection from rain and winds, plus with the right sleeping bag and apparel you’ll be plenty warm during chilly spring or fall nights with enough ventilation during muggy Summer nights.
 This tent is still quite comfortable in hot weather as well.
 If there isn’t a chance of rain, simply remove the rainfly.
 The bug-proof mesh will keep insects away and allow a pleasant breeze through the tent.

 Although not recommended, quite a few people have taken their Kingdom 4 out during mild winter camping trips without issue.

 Further Reading: 3 Season vs 4 Seasoon Tents

 Very Roomy and Comfortable for 4 Adults